 ‘If a man has a talent and learns somehow to use the whole of it, he has gloriously succeeded, and won a satisfaction and a triumph few men ever know.’

-The Hobby Clubs are conducted every Tuesday for an hour (for Std VI, VIII & IX) and every Friday (for Std IV & V).
-Children have on an average about 22 classes a year.
+The Hobby Clubs are conducted every Tuesday for an hour (for Std VI and VIII) and every Friday (for Std IV and V).
+Children have on an average about 25 classes a year.
 The school expects the students to choose a different activity each year to widen their interests.
 The Hobby Clubs ensure the all round development of students by enhancing their knowledge and skill.
 The activities of the clubs throughout the year culminate with a ‘Hobby Club Day’ where students are given an opportunity to showcase their talents.

 The following Hobby Club activities are offered to the students for this academic year :